mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - [How to get started with libvirt on Linux]
 - [File System Pass-Through in KVM/Qemu/libvirt]
 - [Sharing directories with virtual machines and libvirt]
+- [How to clone virtual machines in KVM - tutorial]

 ###Related Documents